-Domestic violence may consist of stalking, intimidation, damaging property (including the death or injury of an animal), economic abuse such as coercing a person to relinquish their control over income or other assets, conduct causing harm (such as pulling a person’s hair or slapping them), and threats to do any of the above.
-It occurs between people in “domestic relationships” such as people who are spouses, de facto partners, other relatives, persons who are dating or are engaged, people who live together, or people in a carer’s relationship.
+Domestic violence may consist of stalking, intimidation, actual violence, damaging property, economic abuse, or attempts or threats to do any of the above.
+It occurs between people who are in a domestic relationship, including spouses, de facto partners, ex-partners, other relatives, persons who are dating or are engaged, people who live together, and people who are in a carer relationship.

 Applying for a domestic violence order

-If you are an adult suffering domestic violence and you do not need a domestic violence order urgently, you can apply directly to the Magistrates Court for a domestic violence order.
-Alternatively, a police officer or an adult acting on your behalf can make the application.
-If you are between 15 and 18 years old, you can only apply for a domestic violence order with the leave of the Magistrates Court.
-In certain circumstances, a police officer or child protection officer is required to apply to the Court for a domestic violence order on behalf of a child.
+In certain circumstances, a police officer or child protection officer is required to apply to the court for a domestic violence order on behalf of a child.
 If you are the parent of a child who is the victim of domestic violence you can also apply for a domestic violence order on the child’s behalf.

-How a domestic violence order is made in the Northern Territory
+How a DVO is made in the Northern Territory

-A domestic violence order sets out the rules which must be followed by the defendant.
-These rules may impose restraints on the defendant, such as prohibiting the defendant from contacting you or attending certain premises (e.g. a child’s school).
-They may also impose obligations on the defendant, such as requiring the defendant to vacate their home or requiring the defendant to attend a rehabilitation program.
-The duration of the domestic violence order will also be stated in the order.
-Breaching the domestic violence order is an offence.
+A domestic violence order sets out the rules that must be followed by the defendant.
+These rules impose restraints on the defendant, such as prohibiting them from contacting the protected person or from attending certain premises (e.g. a child’s school).